-LECTURERMATHEMATICS The Academic Development Unit (ADU) in the Faculty of Engineering and the Built Environment invites suitably qualified and experienced applicants for the Mathematics Lecturer (full time permanent) position to commence duties on 1 January 2021.
+Position : EBE ADU STUDENT ADVISOR (full-time).
+The Academic Development Unit (ADU) in the Faculty of Engineering and the Built Environment invites suitably qualified and experienced applicants for the Student Advisor (full time permanent) position.

 Brief DescriptionThe ADU is a faculty support resource tasked with improving throughput and student retention through academic, eco-social and, where possible, psycho-social structures and programs.

-The ADU Mathematics Lecturer portfolio will entail lecturing first-year Mathematics, tracking students’ performance as well as the development of interventions to (i) prevent students in the course from being at academic risk, and (ii) if they are at academic risk, use early warning detection techniques to identify the students and provide effective interventions.
+The Faculty’s Student Advisor position will be housed in ADU and the portfolio will entail improvement of student academic success and well-being through (i) prevention of students from being at academic risk, and (ii) if they are at academic risk, use early warning detection techniques to identify the students and provide effective interventions.

 Closing date : 28 September 2020.
 Enquiries only : Further information can be obtained from Dr Rodney Genga on e-mail : Rodney.

 Genga wits.ac.za Applicants are requested to submit applications online on the iWits recruitment website and not directly to the Director of ADU.

 No application will be considered after the closing date.
 Applications that are incomplete or do not comply with the minimum requirements will not be considered.

 The University is committed to employment equity.
 Preference may be given to appointable applicants from the under-represented designated groups in terms of the relevant employment equity plans and policies of the University.